Many different factors contribute to the production of smoke produced by your Pit Boss.

-- The type of wood pellets you’re using
+- The quality of the wood pellets you’re using

 - The Pit Boss grill temperature